- 29 June, 2018

 A representative for setting up a business in Spain is an interesting option for non-residents, which makes it possible for many foreign businesses to start operating ASAP without any complicated procedures.

 If you have decided to carry your business into the international market and come to Spain searching for new opportunities, congratulations!
 You have made the right decision.
 For its good geographical localization and particular economic features, Spain is a country with great potential for any foreign entrepreneurs who wish to start new projects beyond their borders.
 But maybe the fear of finding tons of “red tape” or awkward (and endless) procedures is making you doubt… Do not worry.
 In this post, we will tell you how to get a representative for setting up a business in Spain who will enable you to do any business activities in an efficient and transparent way.
 It is a very interesting (and quite unknown) figure which can be the point of departure for your business’s development in the Spanish territory.
-We will explain you the official regulations and compulsory procedures to appoint a representative for setting up a business in Spain who will be the visible face of your company in our country.
+We will explain to you the official regulations and compulsory procedures to appoint a representative for setting up a business in Spain who will be the visible face of your company in our country.

 Representative for setting up a business in Spain with non-resident CIF